Conformal Prediction Sets for Instance Segmentation: EXPERIMENTS

 Our procedure follows the framework described in Section \ref{sec:method}.
 In each experiment, we calibrate our algorithm using the calibration queries, then construct $(1-\alpha)$ confidence sets of instance predictions for each test query.
 To evaluate our outputs, we visualize the prediction sets, check that they satisfy the $(1-\alpha)$ conformal coverage guarantee, and compare our results with baseline model predictions.

 The choice of error rate $\alpha$ and IoU threshold $\tau$ is task-specific, reflecting the quality of the underlying segmentation model; the values for each experiment are reported in Section \ref{sec:results}.
 For duplicate removal, we use $\eta=0.9$ in all experiments; in practice, an end user would specify $\eta$ based on what level of overlap would be considered a duplicate in their application.
+(See Appendix \ref{appendix:sensitivity-analyses} for sensitivity analyses in which we vary $\alpha$, $\tau$, $\eta$, tunable parameter space size $k$, and calibration set size $n$.)